google/kf/samples/apps/envs/README.md

 # Envs Sample App

-This is a Go application that returns its JSON encoded environment variables.
+This is an example Go application that returns its JSON encoded environment variables.
 It is used by integration tests.